ealvar3z/core_contest/paper.md

-# plan.md — Hallucination as Non-Identifiability Under Forced Action

 ## Goal

-Produce a short, graduate-level, structurally complete explanation showing:
+A short, graduate-level, structurally complete explanation showing:

 > **Proposition.** A next-token model trained solely on text and required to emit factual assertions on underspecified prompts must, for some prompts, produce assertions that are false in at least one world consistent with its training data.